 - Peatlands are ecosystems with a peat soil.
 Peat consists of dead, partially decomposed plant remains that have accumulated in situ under waterlogged and often acidic conditions.
-Peatlands cover over 400 million ha worldwide and occur from the high mountains to the sea, and from the arctic to the tropics. - 2.
-Two main types of peatland are distinguished: bogs, which are rainwater fed and therefore acid and nutrient poor, and fens, which are additionally groundwater fed and thus generally less acid and more nutrient rich than bogs.
-In this guidance the term "peatland" includes both peatland with active peat accumulation ("mire"), and peatland that is no longer forming peat but is degrading naturally or as a result of human intervention.
-Whereas the presence of peat is the defining characteristic of a peatland, vegetation and hydrology are key defining aspects of the peatland type. - 3.
+Peatlands cover over 400 million hectares worldwide and occur from the high mountains to the sea, and from the Arctic to the tropics. - 2.
 Many habitats may have a peat soil, but are not always recognized as "peatlands".
 Examples include polygonal tundra, salt marshes and mangroves, paludified forests and cloud forests, high-mountain paramos, and dambos.
 Peat may be formed by various kinds of vegetation: a) bryophytes, mainly Sphagnum mosses and associated herbaceous and dwarf shrub species; b) herbaceous plants such as sedges and grasses; and c) trees such as in alder Alnus spp. forests in the temperate zone and in peat swamp forests in the tropics.